shapeshed/jekyll.shapeshed.com/_posts/2007-03-08-quotations_in_css.md

 ---
 layout: post
 title: Quotations in CSS
-excerpt: Here's a short tutorial on how to style quotes with CSS whilst making sure you use the right XHTML tools for the job.
+description: Here's a short tutorial on how to style quotes with CSS whilst making sure you use the right XHTML tools for the job.
 categories:
 - CSS
 ---